Pollock’s Toy Museum Leadenhall Market 2025

 Located in historic Leadenhall Market, a stunning Victorian edifice perhaps most recently known for appearing in the movie Harry Potter and the Philosopher’s Stone, the small Grade II listed building has been filled with a selection of toys, games, books and dolls from the collection.

-The Pearlies at Pollocks: 8 May 2025
+Exhibition: The Pearlies at Pollocks from 8 May 2025 until early autumn

-This miniature exhibition includes dolls dressed 60 years ago by the hotly contested Pearly Queen of Lambeth, a Pearly Jacket found in a Scottish barn, and a Pearlised wartime ‘de mob’ suit.
-Find out about costermonger life and charity; and the tradition of handsewing mother of pearl buttons onto suits and dresses in elaborate family patterns
+This miniature exhibition includes dolls dressed 60 years ago by the hotly contested Pearly Queen of Lambeth, a Pearly Jacket found in a Scottish barn, and a Pearlised wartime ‘demob’ suit.
+Find out about costermonger life and charity; and the tradition of handsewing mother of pearl buttons onto suits and dresses in elaborate family patterns.

-The Pearlies at Pollock’s exhibition opens on 8 May and runs to the end of the summer.
+The Pearlies at Pollock’s exhibition opens on 8 May 2025 and runs to the end of the summer.

 The museum gift shop is the perfect place to treat yourself to some traditional theatres and toys.